Sherwood Cryer

 Charley Sherwood Cryer (September 2, 1927 – August 13, 2009) was an American entrepreneur.
 After forming a partnership with Mickey Gilley, Cryer became co-owner of Gilley's, a Pasadena, Texas-based western nightclub and bar.

 Early life

-Cryer was a native of Diboll, Texas.
-He moved to Pasadena after World War II, worked as a welder for Shell Oil and bought a string of convenience stores, honky-tonks, and bars.
-In 1971 he hired Mickey Gilley to play piano at Shelly's, his club on Spencer Highway, six nights a week.
+Cryer was born on September 2, 1927, in Diboll, Texas.
+He moved to Pasadena after World War II, where he worked as a welder for Shell Oil and bought a string of convenience stores, honky-tonks, and bars.
+In 1971, he hired Mickey Gilley to play piano at Shelly's, his club on Spencer Highway, six nights a week.